How Writers Write Poetry 2014 MOOC-Pack

 This MOOC-Pack provides the core content of our past MOOC How Writers Write Poetry 2014.
 You can use this MOOC-Pack on your own, or you can use it to lead a writing class or a study group.

-Start by clicking on Class 1 in the navigation menu at the left.
-You will find directions for the class one video, audio file, transcript, assignment, and discussion questions.
+Start by clicking on Class 1 in the Poetry 2014 MOOC-Pack Page Menu at the left.
+You will find directions for the class one video, audio file, transcript, and assignment.

 If you have any trouble navigating this MOOC-Pack, visit our HOW TO USE page for instructions on using this website.
 If you need to contact us with any questions or concerns, please visit the CONTACT | HELP | FEEDBACK page.

 This MOOC-Pack offers a progressive study of the craft of writing poetry, and features talks on craft by two dozen acclaimed authors of poetry.
 This MOOC-Pack has twelve classes.
 You can begin with class one and continue in order through class twelve.